FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 greatest outliers, exhibit significant variability.

 We use this data to establish a baseline for comparison with the same PostgreSQL setup, but running inside a virtual Kubernetes Cluster.
-We expect ther performance to be similar, as the database is running on the same host cluster, but inside a `vcluster` instance.
-As before discussed in @vcluster-arch-sec, `vcluster` only maps the pods to a virtual cluster, and real Kubernetes resources are backing every required virtual one.
+We expect their performance to be similar, as the database is running on the same host cluster, but inside a `vcluster` instance.
+As discussed in @vcluster-arch-sec, `vcluster` only maps the pods to a virtual cluster, and real Kubernetes resources are backing every required virtual one.
 The overhead of the virtualization comes from the virtual control plane, and the syncer, which is